 Paul Martin took over as prime minister on 12 December 2003.
 A few weeks later, on 28 January 2004, his government put an additional question to the Supreme Court of Canada, asking if the centuries-old definition of marriage in the common law as the voluntary union for life of a man and a woman is compatible with the Constitution of Canada.
 In a unanimous ruling on 9 December 2004, the Court ducked this new question while advising that far from violating the Charter, the government’s draft bill on same-sex marriage flowed from the section 15 equality rights that the Court had conferred on homosexuals in the 1995 Egan judgment.

-1993 SCC.
+With this ruling, the Supreme Court of Canada has all but mandated the imposition of same-sex marriage.
+Earlier, this same Court legalized abortion on demand in R. v.
+Morgentaler, 1988 SCC, and came within one vote of declaring a constitutional right to assisted suicide in Rodriguez v.
+British Columbia (Attorney General), 1993 SCC.
 The Supreme Court of Canada has had no compunction about invoking the Charter as justification even for imposing amendments to government acts with major spending implications.
 This process began in Schachter v.
 Canada, 1992 SCC, when the Court extended postnatal maternity benefits under the Unemployment Insurance Act to fathers.
 In Eldridge v.
 British Columbia, 1997 SCC, the Court compelled the Government of British Columbia to introduce free sign-language interpretation in all provincial hospitals.
 In a unanimous judgment in Hislop et al. v.
 The Attorney General of Canada, 2004 OCA, the Ontario Court of Appeal amended both the Modernization of Benefits and Obligations Act and the Canada Pension Plan to make survivors’ benefits for same-sex common law couples retroactive to 17 April 17 1985 -- the date on which the equality rights provisions of the Charter came into effect.
 With this ruling, the Court extended survivor's benefits to about 1,500 homosexuals at an estimated cost of $80 million.[5]
 In Gosselin v.
 Quebec (Attorney General), 2002 SCC 84, the Supreme Court of Canada came within one vote of ordering the Government of Quebec to hand out extra welfare payments to young Quebecers at an estimated cost to taxpayers of $389 million plus interest.

 Ultimately, of course, taxpayers must foot the bills for judicially created entitlements.
 But that is of no account to our unelected lawmakers in the courts.
 Time and again, they have ordered governments to spend money on programs that have never been approved by elected representatives of the people in the legislative branch of government.
 In issuing these orders, these activist judges have repeatedly violated one of the cardinal principles of democracy: no taxation without representation.

-and Robert Martin of the Faculty of Law at the University of Western Ontario,[7] the great majority of leftist law professors have joined with left-wing politicians and pundits in applauding the disposition of activist judges on the Supreme Court of Canada to read the agenda of the left into the abstract words of the Charter.
+With the prominent exception of law professors Michael Mandel of Osgoode Hall Law School[6] and Robert Martin of the Faculty of Law at the University of Western Ontario,[7] the great majority of leftist law professors have joined with left-wing politicians and pundits in applauding the disposition of activist judges on the Supreme Court of Canada to read the agenda of the left into the abstract words of the Charter.
 However, most of these same leftist intellectuals and politicians were astounded and outraged on 9 June 2005 when the Court handed down one of its rare right-wing decisions in Chaoulli v.
 Quebec (Attorney General), 2005 SCC 35, which struck down the prohibition on private health insurance in the health and hospital insurance acts of Quebec.
 With this ruling, the Court signalled that it is prepared to impose two-tiered health care on all Canadians.
 In reasons for the majority in Chaoulli, Chief Justice Beverley McLachlin and Mr Justice John Major stated: “We conclude, based on the evidence, that prohibiting [private] health insurance that would permit ordinary Canadians to access health care, in circumstances where the government is failing to deliver health care in a reasonable manner, thereby increasing the risk of complications and death, interferes with life and security of the person as protected by s.
 7 of the Charter.”
 Section 7 of the Charter simply states: “Everyone has the right to life, liberty and security of the person and the right not to be deprived thereof except in accordance with the principles of fundamental justice.”
 Citing this section as justification, McLachlin and Major insist that they and other activist judges on the Supreme Court of Canada have a mandate to impose two-tiered medicare on the people of Canada.
 Is that correct?
 Is this a fair reading of the original understanding of section 7?

-a ‘principle of fundamental justice’ dispositive of the problems of waiting lists in the Quebec health system.
+At least three members of the Supreme Court of Canada think not.
+In a joint dissent in Chaoulli, Justices Ian Binnie, Morris Fish, and Louis LeBel affirm: “We cannot find in the constitutional law of Canada a ‘principle of fundamental justice’ dispositive of the problems of waiting lists in the Quebec health system.
 In our view, the appellants’ case does not rest on constitutional law but on their disagreement with the Quebec government on aspects of its social policy.
 The proper forum to determine the social policy of Quebec in this matter is the National Assembly.”
 Exactly.
 All Canadians, left and right, should agree on this point: In a genuine parliamentary democracy, political disputes over policy issues like single- versus two-tiered medicare should be resolved by elected representatives of the people, not by nine unelected and unaccountable judges.

 Regardless, no matter how much judicial interpretation of the Charter has undermined the democratic process in Canada, it is commonly supposed that enactment of the Charter has at least made Canadians more secure in the enjoyment of their basic human rights and fundamental freedoms.
 Yet even this assumption is gravely mistaken.
 Time and again, human rights tribunals and the courts have invoked the Charter to abridge historic rights and fundamental freedoms of all Canadians.
 That goes even for members of such politically influential organizations as the Vancouver Rape Relief Society, a nationally prominent, nonprofit charitable agency that operates the oldest rape crisis centre in Canada.[8]
 In a ruling on 17 January 2002, the British Columbia Human Rights Tribunal found that in refusing to admit a transsexual who had undergone male-to-female sex reassignment surgery to a training program for rape crisis counsellors, Rape Relief had contravened the ban on discrimination on the basis of transsexualism that the tribunal held to be implicit in the ban on discrimination on the basis of sex in the British Columbia Human Rights Code and the Canadian Charter of Rights and Freedoms.[9]
 The tribunal ordered Rape Relief to atone for this judicially contrived offence by paying the transsexual complainant $7,500 as compensation for “the injury to her dignity, feelings and self-respect.”